 10. And Just as Important: Even if you feel like you could have done way more that first year, that’s no reason to now slip out of the room unnoticed.
 True, promotional activity buzzing around new titles can often make us feel like our own books are old news no one cares about.
 But guess what?
 Teachers, librarians, and kids really don’t care when your book came out!
 For them, discovering a story that they can connect to is what matters most.
 So rev up your promo mojo (without going crazy), and don’t stop working to help your stories find their way into the hearts of new readers.
 Because like the hokey-pokey, that what’s all about…right?

 Miriam Glassman (miriamglassman.com) is the author/illustrator of the chapter book CALL ME OKLAHOMA!
 (Holiday House), which School Library Journal called, “A humorous and encouraging tale about standing up to bullies of all shapes and sizes and remaining true to oneself.”
 This title was selected as one of New York Public Library’s “100 Top Children’s Books of 2013,” and named one of “100 Magnificent Books” by School Library Journal.
 She’s also author of the middle-grade novel BOX TOP DREAMS (Delacorte), and the picture book HALLOWEENA (Atheneum), illustrated by Victoria Roberts.
 You can follow Miriam on Twitter @mgglassman

 *Marie Lamba is an Associate Agent at The Jennifer De Chiara Literary Agency in New York City.
-To keep up with all her Agent Monday posts, subscribe to her site by clicking on the Follow link located on her page on the upper left margin.
+To keep up with all her Agent Monday posts, subscribe to her site.